EGI-Federation/documentation/content/en/users/compute/cloud-compute/appdb/_index.md

   </application:application>
   ```

-  will update application with id `123` setting it description to
+  will update application with ID `123` setting it description to
   `"some new description"` and leaving all other properties as-is.

   Similarly, providing